 Any interested individual from industry, community and technical colleges, and the research community is encouraged to join.
 If you’re concerned about the employability skills of the future STEM workforce and want to collaborate with others seeking solutions, the NSN Network is a resource for you.

 There is no cost to join the NSN Network.
 Network activities are supported by a grant from the National Science Foundation’s Advanced Technological Education (ATE) Program.

-In addition to conducting in-person and online professional development, the NSN Network will host events such as webinars and virtual roundtables and publish an e-newsletter, all on themes related to employability skills instruction, workplace expectations, and putting research into practice.
+In addition to conducting in-person and online professional development, the NSN Network hosts events on themes related to employability skills instruction, workplace expectations, and putting research into practice.